ni/install-systemlink-enterprise/release-notes/2024-06/README.md

 - `systemlink 0.26.64` Top Level Helm Chart
     - The Alarm Service was added to the top-level chart.
         - [View this service configuration](https://github.com/ni/install-systemlink-enterprise/blob/2024-06/getting-started/templates/systemlink-values.yaml#L346)
-    - Secrets for the service's MongoDB credentials need to be configured.
+    - Secrets for the service's MongoDB credentials must be configured.
         - [View this secret configuration](https://github.com/ni/install-systemlink-enterprise/blob/2024-06/getting-started/templates/systemlink-secrets.yaml#L180)
     - The `argoworkflows` configuration for `argoworkflows.argo-workflows.controller.workflowDefaults.spec.ttlStrategy.secondAfterFailure` and `secondsAfterSuccess` has been replaced with `secondsAfterCompletion`.
 This new configuration defaults to 600 seconds (10 minutes)
         - If `secondAfterFailure` and `secondsAfterSuccess` are set to 600 and 0, these values can be removed since they match the new default for `secondsAfterCompletion`.
-        - This setting enables system administrators to inspect XXXXXX pods after they have completed to to inspect conditions such as a notebook execution failure of time out.
-This setting ensures those pods exist after completion long enough such than an administrator can connect to them to debug.
+        - This setting enables system administrators to inspect `execution-<executionID>-<GUID>` pods after they have completed to to inspect conditions such as a notebook execution failure or timeout.
+This setting ensures those pods exist after completion such than an administrator can connect to them to debug.

 ## Upgrade Considerations